Materials and Environment

 While diamonds may be a girl’s best friend, they are certainly not a friend to most materials they come into contact with.
 Used in an array of industrial applications due to their incomparable strength (they rank a 10 on the Mohr scale), diamonds can scratch, dent and mar other pieces.
 You should safely store diamond jewelry separately or in a way that keeps your pieces from touching to avoid any damage.

 Colored gemstones are uniquely beautiful.
 Nonetheless, they are sometimes treated to enhance their color and clarity.
 It is important to know whether your gems are treated, as these treatments can be negatively affected by outside factors such as high heat, humidity and many common solvents and cleaners.
-If you are unsure whether you own a treated gemstone, consider contacting your jeweler or sending it to the Gemological Institute of America (GIA) for analysis and grading.
+If you are unsure whether you own a treated gemstone necklace, bracelet, or set of earrings, consider contacting your jeweler or sending it to the Gemological Institute of America (GIA)for analysis and grading.
 The findings will help you understand how to store your precious colored gemstones properly.

 Tips & Takeaways